 Reverse your ceiling fans to force warm air downward, keeping your home more comfortable.
 This home maintenance task makes rooms with high ceilings more comfortable.

-Switching to a clockwise rotation pushes warm air that has risen to the ceiling back down into the living space.
-This can cut your heating costs as much as 10 percent, according to Popular Mechanics.
+Switching to a clockwise rotation pushes the warm air that has risen to the ceiling back down into the living space.
+This can cut your heating costs by as much as 10 percent, according to Popular Mechanics.

 6. Inspect and Boost Your Insulation